Juniper/terraform-provider-mist/docs/resources/device_ap.md

 - `bandwidth` (Number) channel width for the 6GHz band. enum: `20`, `40`, `80`, `160`
 - `channel` (Number) For Device. (primary) channel for the band, 0 means using the Site Setting
 - `channels` (List of Number) For RFTemplates.
 List of channels, null or empty array means auto
-- `disabled` (Boolean) whether to disable the radio
+- `disabled` (Boolean) Whether to disable the radio
 - `power` (Number) TX power of the radio.
 For Devices, 0 means auto. -1 / -2 / -3 / …: treated as 0 / -1 / -2 / …
-- `power_max` (Number) when power=0, max tx power to use, HW-specific values will be used if not set
+- `power_max` (Number) When power=0, max tx power to use, HW-specific values will be used if not set
-- `power_min` (Number) when power=0, min tx power to use, HW-specific values will be used if not set
+- `power_min` (Number) When power=0, min tx power to use, HW-specific values will be used if not set
 - `preamble` (String) enum: `auto`, `long`, `short`
-- `standard_power` (Boolean) for 6GHz Only, standard-power operation, AFC (Automatic Frequency Coordination) will be performed and we'll fallback to Low Power Indoor if AFC failed
+- `standard_power` (Boolean) For 6GHz Only, standard-power operation, AFC (Automatic Frequency Coordination) will be performed, and we'll fall back to Low Power Indoor if AFC failed